wikical/grical/db_migration/README.rst

 Dump legacy database to file
 ----------------------------

-Suppose the owner of the legacy database is the user ``grical`` and the name of the database is ``grical`` as well.
+Suppose the owner of the legacy database is the user ``gridcalendar`` and the name of the database is ``gridcalendar`` as well.
 Dump the database with a so-called "Custom format" (option ``-Fc``).

 .. code-block:: bash

-    pg_dump -U grical -p 5432 -h localhost -Fc -b -v -f grical.pg_dump grical
+    pg_dump -U gridcalendar -p 5432 -h localhost -Fc -b -v -f grical.pg_dump gridcalendar

 Create the new production database
 ----------------------------------

-Most likely you migrate data from an older PostgreSQL version (<9) to PostgreSQL 9.5.
+Most likely you migrate data from an older PostgreSQL version (<9) to PostgreSQL 9.6.
 We suppose that new production db is installed in a new server.

-Create a db role (user) who will own the new database, let's call her ``grical_user``.
-Create also a role with the username used for the legacy db owner, let's call her ``grical``.
+Create a db role (user) who will own the new database, let's call her ``grical``.
+Create also a role with the username used for the legacy db owner, let's call her ``gridcalendar``.

 Create a blank database.
-Let's assume the database is called ``grical_db``, we will first set the owner to ``grical`` to import data.
+Let's assume the database is called ``grical``, we will first set the owner to ``gridcalendar`` to import data.
 As root:

 .. code-block:: bash

-    su postgres -c "createdb --owner grical -T template1 grical_db"
+    su postgres -c "createdb --owner gridcalendar -T template1 grical"

 It is a good time to spatially enable the newly created db.
 As root:

 .. code-block:: bash

-    su postgres -c "psql -d grical_db -c 'CREATE EXTENSION IF NOT EXISTS postgis;'"
+    su postgres -c "psql -d grical -c 'CREATE EXTENSION IF NOT EXISTS postgis;'"

 Migrate PostGIS of the dump to the current version